Am0031/HTML-Semantics-Refactoring/README.md

 As part of our accessibility exercise, we also looked to improve the CSS code and we made the following changes:

+- Adding comments in the CSS code for clarity
 - Grouping the different classes of the benefits sections in the aside part into one class called **benefit-subset** as they all have the same attributes and values
 - Grouping the different classes of the main sections in the main part into one class called **content-subset** as they all have the same attributes and values